 - Arrange for financing of property purchases.

 - Monitor fulfillment of purchase contract terms to ensure that they are handled in a timely manner.

 - Give buyers virtual tours of properties in which they are interested, using computers.

 - Sell, for a fee, real estate owned by others.

 Qualities of a Real Estate Broker

-Real Estate Brokers state the following job skills are important in their day-to-day work.
+When polled, Real Estate Brokers say the following skills are most frequently used in their jobs: